neilm-fourjs/simpleWCGBCdemo/README.md

-# A simple demo that uses a WebComponent and a custom GBC and a Java source file
+# A simple demo

+*That uses a WebComponent and a custom GBC and a Java source file*

 Goal is to be able to build and run using:
 * Linux command line with a makefile